Analysis | From Collusion to Cohen, Tallying Trump’s Legal Risks

 7. Is there other evidence of collusion?

-That’s in dispute.
+That’s very much in dispute.
 A former Trump foreign policy adviser, George Papadopoulos, pursued Russia’s help in the campaign, interacted with a suspected Russian agent who promised compromising information about Clinton, and later lied to the FBI about his activities.
 Roger Stone, a longtime Republican operative, hinted during the campaign that he had advance knowledge of the release of material hacked from the Clinton campaign.
-A Justice Department lawyer told a judge that Mueller’s interest in Manafort -- who is on trial on fraud charges -- stemmed in part from his suspected role as a “back channel” between the campaign and Russians intent on meddling in the election.
+A Justice Department lawyer told a judge that Mueller’s interest in Manafort -- who on Aug.
+21 was convicted of fraud charges relating to actions he took years before he joined the Trump campaign -- stemmed in part from his suspected role as a “back channel” between the campaign and Russians intent on meddling in the election.

 8. What’s being investigated beyond colluding with Russia?

 Mueller is authorized to examine “any matters” that “may arise directly” from his investigation, and he’s making use of that mandate.
-Witness the battery of charges against Manafort, who is fighting charges of laundering more than $18 million to support a “lavish lifestyle” and defrauding financial institutions that loaned him money.
-But even that has a Russia connection.
-Manafort earned millions of dollars working with Ukraine’s pro-Russia Party of Regions, and Mueller’s team initially pursued Manafort in part because of his ties with a Russian oligarch, Oleg Deripaska, to whom he was once millions of dollars in debt.
+Witness the battery of charges against Manafort, whom prosecutors say laundered more than $18 million to support a “lavish lifestyle” and defrauding financial institutions that loaned him money.
+But even Manafort’s conviction has a Russia connection.
+Before working for Trump, he earned millions of dollars working with Ukraine’s pro-Russia Party of Regions, and Mueller’s team initially pursued Manafort in part because of his ties with a Russian oligarch, Oleg Deripaska, to whom he was once millions of dollars in debt.

 9. Is Trump himself being investigated?